toschoch/analysis-hackathon-permafrost/README.md

     │   │   └── train_model.py
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       ├──__init__.py <- Makes visualization a Python module │       └── utils.py   <- some helper functions for the creation of the figures
+    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │
-    └── dodo.py            <- project task for execution with doit
+    ├── doitutils          <- some utils to help collecting functions and tasks └── dodo.py            <- project task for execution with doit
 ```
 --------